cmlegault/convert_Pisces_Albatross/README.md

 ### Notes
 This code relies on SAGA conducting all the checks to ensure that no holes appear in the data, for example a length without a calibration.
 Multiple years can be run, only the 2017 fall survey will have data modified, so a continuous time series output can be created.

+Changing the survey vessel from PC to HB in the Station file does not fix the problem because Survan assumes the conversions have already been applied.
+Survan does not check the survey vessel when run.